uspki/policies/certificate-policy.md

 #### 7.1.6.1.
 Reserved Certificate Policy Identifiers
 This section describes the content requirements for the Root CA, Subordinate CA, and Subscriber Certificates, as they relate to the identification of Certificate Policy.

-The following Certificate Policy identifiers are reserved for use by CAs as an optional means of asserting compliance with these Requirements as follows:
+The following Certificate Policy identifiers are registered under the CAB Forum and reserved for use.
+These Certificate Policy Identifiers are a **required** means of asserting compliance with this Policy as follows:

 - Domain Validated:
   - {joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) domain-validated(1)} (2.23.140.1.2.1),